Application of the notion of $\Phi$-object to the study of p-class groups and p-ramified torsion groups of abelian extensions: Application to relative class groups

 \begin{proof} To apply Theorem \ref{theoI5}, we shall prove that all the arithmetic norms are surjective in any sub-extension $k/k'$ of $K/\Q$; we do this for each $p$-class group; so the proof of the surjectivity is only necessary in the sub-extensions $k/k'$ of $p$-power degree; then we use the fact that this property holds as soon as $k/k'$ is totally ramified at some place.
+This comes from Remark \ref{nonramified} about cyclic extensions.
+So Theorem \ref{theoI5} implies $\order \BH_K = \prd_{\chi \in \CX_K} \order \BH^\ar_\chi$.